 What is Vagus Nerve Stimulation?

-Vagus Nerve Stimulation (VNS) is the mild electrical stimulation of a nerve called the vagus nerve that runs through the neck and carries information to the brain.
-A pacemaker-like generator implanted just under the skin in the patient’s left chest area delivers electrical impulses to this nerve at regular intervals around the clock, 24 hours a day, every day.
+Vagus Nerve Stimulation (VNS) Therapy is the mild electrical stimulation of a nerve called the vagus nerve that runs along the outer aspect of the neck and carries information to the brain.
+A pacemaker-like generator implanted just under the skin in the person’s left chest area delivers electrical impulses to the vagus nerve at regular intervals around the clock, 24 hours a day, every day.

 How can Vagus Nerve Stimulation control seizures?